 Then the world turns red and hot.
 Instead of falling, Vespa is flung backward in the draft of the explosion.
 Tumbling so violently everything goes black.
 So too goes her heart, shrouded in darkness at being summarily dismissed from her fate.

 There isn’t time to experience anguish or anger.
-The braking thrusters on her seat engage, flipping her upright, but Vespa knows she doesn’t have far to fall.
-Her left hand, closest to her body, clutches for the harness release located just above the void that was once her heart.
+The braking thrusters on her seat engage, flipping her upright, but Vespa doesn’t have far to fall.
+Her left hand, closest to her body, clutches for the harness release located above the void that was once her heart.
 Before she can release it, impact.
 She missed the water, must have landed on some part of the fractured Wayland.

 It feels like hitting crete.